-A heart attack can be a pretty devastating event.
+A heart attack can be a devastating event.
 You may be left wondering how to move on with your life.
 Having a massive heart attack unexpectedly at age 38 had a profound effect on me.

 After my heart attack, I could have given up on life and become depressed thinking I had nothing left to live for.
 I could have succumbed to the thoughts that my world was coming to an end because my heart was unhealthy.
 I could have told myself that I couldn’t do anything because I couldn’t protect my heart.